mamalhendrix/crossplane-openstack/README.md

 kubectl get function

 ------------------------------------------------------------------------------------------------------------------------------------------
-IMPORTANT NOTE:
+IMPORTANT NOTES:

-i used ubuntu-cloud-init image in the openstack named ubuntu-init , change the image name in the composition.yaml with your own image name.
+**i used ubuntu-cloud-init image in the openstack named ubuntu-init , change the imageName section in the composition.yaml with your own image name.**

-imageName: "ubuntu-init"
+**change the user and password of the created vm in userData section in the composition.yaml in the.**

+**add metadata to your cloud-init image with the key and value:**

+img_config_drive:mandatory